SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     ENTITIES`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcommit_entities.htm)
     statement triggers the RAP save sequence.
 Without such a statement, the modified RAP BO instances that are available in the transactional buffer are not persisted to the database.
-As mentioned above, in case of a natively supported RAP scenario (for example, when using OData), the `COMMIT ENTITIES` request is executed automatically.
+In case of a natively supported RAP scenario (for example, when using OData), the `COMMIT ENTITIES` request is executed automatically.
 -   `COMMIT ENTITIES` implicitly includes [`COMMIT